Did you know that over 90% of pallets and skids used for transporting goods in the world are made from wood?

 The UK produces most of its packaging from timber, including wooden pallets, crates and boxes.
 Wood is a durable and renewable material therefore it is ideal for pallets and other transit packaging.

-Due to the volume of wooden packaging being shipped across borders there is an internationally agreed check to make sure there are no nasty bugs hiding in the timber which could cause devastation in vulnerable countries.
-The packaging standard that protects the world's forests from disease is called the International Phytosanitary Standard for Packaging (ISPM15).
+Due to the volume of wooden packaging being shipped across borders, there is an internationally agreed check to make sure there are no nasty bugs hiding in the timber which could cause devastation in vulnerable countries.
+The packaging standard that protects the world's forests from disease is called the International Standard for Phytosanitary Measures no. 15 (ISPM15).

-The image below shows the relevant information that should be included on each heat treated pallet or wooden packaging item in accordance with ISPM15.
+The image below shows the relevant information that should be branded or stencilled on each heat treated pallet or wooden packaging item in accordance with ISPM15.

-To ensure that the threat of bugs has been eliminated the most common form of treatment of wooden packaging is heat treatment.
+To ensure that the threat of bugs has been eliminated, heat treatment is the most common form of treatment of wooden packaging.
 A heat treatment kiln must treat the packaging for a minimum period of 30 minutes at a constant temperature of 56oC at the core of the wood.

 There is full accountability of heat treated pallets making it an important aspect of pallet movements across borders.
 The inclusion of the heat treatment symbol on each pallet gives importers the confidence that there is no risk of transferring wood-borne diseases that could cause threats to woodlands and forests.

 Companies across the world are certified to heat treat pallets to the ISPM15 standard.
 Each company is given an individual reference number allowing all packaging that has been treated to be traced back to the company who treated it.
 For more information you can visit the UK Timber Packaging and Pallet Confederation (TIMCON) website.